Lesley Ann Warren

 Lesley Ann Warren (born August 16, 1946) is an American actress and singer.

-She made her Broadway debut in 1963, aged 17, in 110 in the Shade.
+She made her Broadway debut in 110 in the Shade in 1963.
 In 1965 she received wide recognition for playing the title role in the television musical production of Cinderella.
-She later had starring roles in the Disney musical films The Happiest Millionaire (1967) and The One and Only, Genuine, Original Family Band (1968), both co-starred opposite John Davidson.
+She then had starring roles in the Disney musical films The Happiest Millionaire (1967) and The One and Only, Genuine, Original Family Band (1968).

 In the 1970s, Warren worked mostly on television, receiving a Golden Globe nomination for playing Dana Lambert in the CBS drama series Mission: Impossible (1970–71).
-In 1977, she won a Golden Globe for Best Actress in a Drama Series for the NBC miniseries Harold Robbins' 79 Park Avenue.
+In 1978, she won a Golden Globe for Best Actress in a Drama Series for the NBC miniseries Harold Robbins' 79 Park Avenue.
 In 1983, Warren was nominated for an Academy Award for Best Supporting Actress for playing Norma Cassidy in Victor/Victoria.
 She received two additional Golden Globe nominations for performances in Songwriter (1984) and Family of Spies (1990).

 Her other film appearances include Race for the Yankee Zephyr (1981), A Night in Heaven (1983), Choose Me (1984), Clue (1985), Burglar (1987), Cop (1988), Life Stinks (1991), Pure Country (1992), Color of Night (1994), The Limey (1999), and Secretary (2002).

 Early life

-Warren was born in New York City, the daughter of Margot (née Verblow), a British-born singer, and William Warren, a real estate agent.
-She has a brother, Richard Lewis Warren.
+Warren was born on August 16, 1946, in Manhattan, the daughter of real estate agent William C. Warren (born Woronoff), and the former Carol Margot Dorothea Verblow, a nightclub singer who migrated to the US from Eastbourne, England.
+She has a younger brother, Richard Lewis Warren.
+Her family is Jewish, with roots in Russia on both sides.

 She attended the Professional Children's School at the age of six and The High School of Music & Art at the age of 13.